hakngrow/linkedin_scrapper/README.md

 - `google_query` contains the query string to be used with Google Search to query LinkedIn profiles of interest.
 `site:linkedin.com/in/` tells Google Search to look for LinkedIn profiles, `"Head of Data"` is the job position/title of the profile, `Singapore` is the location.
-- You customized the search by adding more job positions, like "Data Scientists", to the query string, connected by the `AND` operator.
+- You customized the search by adding more job positions, like "Data Scientist", to the query string, connected by the `AND` operator.
 For more information on how to construct Google Search queries, refer to the [Search Query Language](https://developers.google.com/issue-tracker/concepts/search-query-language) documentation.
 - You can configure the scrapper to search of LinkedIn jobs by using `site:linkedin.com/jobs/` and the job title of